skasai5296/dpc/README.md

 - run `conda env create -f environment.yml && conda activate dpc` for simple use.

 ## Preparation of Dataset
+- Download Kinetics 700 mp4 files
+- Prepare HDF5 files for Kinetics 700 using `src/util/convert_mp4_hdf5.py`

 ## Training and validation
+Run `python train.py` (by default, the system uses cfg/debug.yml as configuration for hyperparameters) For custom configuration, use `python train.py --config ${PATH_TO_YOUR_CUSTOM_CONFIG}`

 ## Evaluation

 ## Description
 This repository contains the implementation of dense predictive coding.
-Training and Evaluation is done on the Kinetics dataset.
+Training and Evaluation is done on the Kinetics 700 dataset.